pablo-q/loopback-next/examples/validation-app/README.md

 npm start
 ```

-The application will start on port 3000.
+The application will listen on port 3000.
 Open http://localhost:3000/explorer in
 your browser.
 You can try to test the validation for the `/coffee-shops`
 endpoints.